 Maha Mangal Aarti

 The Astavedha Seva has done along with the Vedic chants.
-The camphor Aarti, flowers, and aleshatha has offered.
+The camphor aarti, flowers, and Akshatha will be offered.

 Puja performance rating